lkayarana/lkayarana/README.md

 <p align="right-end">I have a background in molecular biology and genetics and I'm currently focused on becoming a successful Bioinformatician.

-I'm currently enrolled in a Full-Stack Development Bootcamp at Up School, where I'm fortunate to have received a full scholarship.

-I'm on a mission working towards becoming a successful Bioinformatician and to be a woman role model in the tech industry.</p>
+I have a passion for unraveling the complexities of biological data through the power of computational tools and algorithms.
+With a background in molecular biology and genetics, I am on a mission to become a successful bioinformatician and contribute to advancements in the field of bioinformatics and computational biology.</p>